sftpplus/sftpplus-docs/src/doc_source/operation/http.rst

-For legacy purposes or to avoid disrupting existing web UI file transfer processes, you can configure the HTTP web file manager to use an older version of the user interface::
+For legacy purposes or to avoid disrupting existing web UI file transfer processes, you can configure the HTTP web client to use an older version of the user interface::

     [services/9ac4-1054-f0e4]